AndrewChild/The-Garden-Guidebook/references/notes.md

 - Trust was excavated.
 IMO this isn't conroversial or anthing, but kind of neat.
 - A lot of taller routes were normally climbed as drop offs and only occasionally topped
 - sounds like there's a lot of cool stuff out in the Vines and up on that ridge in general definitly need to check it out
-- Eric lists two areas in the main Erb Garden and Cedar Tree that I have never heard of and I don't know where they are
+- Eric lists two areas in the main (Erb Garden and Cedar Tree) that I have never heard of and I don't know where they are
 - I think that everything in the upper forest and warmup areas of the clear cut have baisically been lost to the poison oak
 - There is a boulder on the other side of the forest road from the upper garden called "Story of O" sounds worth finding and my not have poison oak
 ## Name discrepencies (Not an exhaustive list)
 - Backside of azain (what I called garden roof) was called "Child of God"
 - Upper garden was called clear cut, new garden, or apocolypse now.
 PW called it Armageddon.
-Seems like no one knows what to call this place, Clear cut is probably the most descriptive.
+Seems like no one knows what to call this place.
 - Daryl Philbin was called "Burning Bus"
 	- When I met with Eric he specifically mentioned this route and Hula as lines that ment a lot to him that he was bummed that I had renamed.
-I'm sympathetic and haven't decided what to do about it.
+I'm sympathetic and haven't decided what to do about it, in general I am trying to keep with whatever names people are currently using (usually whatever is on mountain project) for popular boulders.
 - Vince was "get in my belly"
 - Dr. Evil was originally called Mini Me Arete
 - Austin powers was called Macro-me
-- E's Dirty B as called trouble with boubles
+- E's Dirty B was called trouble with boubles
 - Silly steep mantle was called filpside
 - Spray against the undertow was called Dark Crystal
 - Gumby slab was called "sweep the beach"